Technicus/Wall_Assembly/README.md

 # Wall_Assembly
 This is a utility to generate architectural drawings and 3d models for wall assemblies.

 !!!
-Currently everything is broken, because the code is being refactored. !!!
+Currently everything is broken, because the code is being refactored !!!

 # Requires